amanuel1995/MI-449-SS17-firebase-web-app/README.md

 # Firebase Web Codelab Training

-# For MI 449 Honors Option I taught myslef how to use Firebase
+# For MI 449 Honors Option I taught myself how to use Firebase

 * I learnt Installation and Initial Set up of Firebase